 Formal decision-making as described by Dahl is the first dimension of power and the mobilization of bias described by Bachrach and Baratz is the second dimension of power.
 Political and social theorist Steven Lukes put forward a third dimension of power that we’ll call preference shaping.
 In his Power: A Radical View, which was originally published in 1974, Lukes acknowledges that Bachrach and Baratz contributed immensely to our understanding of power with their mobilization of bias idea, but he argues that power has yet one more dimension to it.
 Lukes starts with the observation that both of the first two dimensions of power are based on the assumption of conflict, where A and B have different preferences on key issues.
 In the first dimension of power, A’s preferences win over B’s preferences in a formal decision-making setting—a city council vote, an executive decision, or a court ruling.
 In the second dimension, the rules of the game are arranged in such a way that A’s preferences either get preferential treatment in the decision-making process or B’s preferences never get heard in the first place.

 But what if, Lukes argues, A and B actually have the same preferences and that very fact is evidence of A’s power over B?
-What if B has real interests and preferences that differ from A’s, but B is not even conscious of his own interests because of A’s power?
-This may occur because B has internalized A’s values as his own.
+What if B has real interests and preferences that differ from A’s, but B is not even conscious of their own interests because of A’s power?
+This may occur because B has internalized A’s values as their own.
 Perhaps A controls the media to such an extent that B assumes that what is good for A is also good for B. Maybe A has so structured the educational system that B cannot conceive of the world being any different than the status quo, with A on top and B on the bottom of the class structure.
-Maybe B has been powerless for so long, that B has internalized the idea that she doesn’t deserve to get what she wants.
+Maybe B has been powerless for so long, that B has internalized the idea that they don’t deserve to get what they want.
 As Lukes asks,

 “[I]s it not the supreme and most insidious exercise of power to prevent people, to whatever degree, from having grievances by shaping their perceptions, cognitions and preferences in such a way that they accept their role in the existing order of things, either because they can see or imagine no alternative to it, or because they see it as natural and unchangeable, or because they value it as divinely ordained and beneficial?”
 (5)